Completing and extending shellings of vertex decomposable complexes: Vertex decomposable complexes and shelling completions

 Finally we claim that $v$ is a shedding vertex.
 To see this note that there has to be some facet in $\delc(v)$ that is adjacent to $G \cup \{v\}$ since $\delc(v)$ is full.
 The claim then follows from Lemma~\ref{lem:shedd}.
 Once again we use the ordering on $V \backslash \{v\}$ obtained by induction and extend to all of $V$ by declaring $v$ to be the largest element.
-One can see that $G \cup \{v\}$ is the lexicographically smallest missing $(d+1)$-subset of $\Delta$ because we are assuming that $\delc(v)$ is full.
+One can see that $G \cup \{v\}$ is the revlex smallest missing $(d+1)$-subset of $\Delta$ because we are assuming that $\delc(v)$ is full.
 The result follows. \end{proof}

 For an illustration of the various steps in the above proof, we refer to Example~\ref{ex:decompose}.
-To establish our desired corollary we will next need the following observation, for which we thank Bruno Benedetti for a simplified proof.
+To establish our desired corollary we will next need the following observation, for which we thank Michelle Wachs for a simplified proof.